Technical documents provide information that

 enforcing consistent standards throughout.

-• Ensuring communication among all members of the editorial team,
+- Ensuring communication among all members of

-including the designer and those who create the illustrations and
+including the designer and those who create the illustrations

 diagrams.

-• Incorporating the author's replies to queries (cleanup editing).
+- Incorporating the author's replies to queries

 tables).